 Don’t forget though that I provide a lot of free information through my newsletter and weblog.
 You can sign up for the newsletter and review the weblog articles on this website.

 I am the president of Korean Consulting & Translation Service, Inc., a Texas-based corporation.
 Therefore, I engage in all legal contracts of the company in my capacity as president.
-However, as the only full-time employee of my company, it is my skills, experiences and knowledge that deliver the value to clients.
-I personally perform all Korean>English translations that my company handles.
-For English>Korean jobs, I work with an expert team in Korea, and my role in that work is as project and quality manager.
+However, as the only full-time employee of my company, it is my skills, experiences, and knowledge that deliver the value to clients.
+I personally translate Korean on all of the Korean>English projects that my company handles.
+To translate English to Korean, I work with an expert team in Korea, and my role in that work is

 I work in technical translation domains.
 This means that my team and I do not translate literary content, such as books and poems.
 Instead, we focus on high-impact technical Korean translation, mainly for attorneys/lawyers, businesses/companies, and investors, as well as for individuals on personal jobs and clients in the medical field.
 Specifically, I have categorized my Korean translation services into several subject domains, including financial Korean translation, legal Korean translation, Korean business translation, Korean academic and scientific translation, Korean medical translation and Korean personal document translation.

 Yes, I do.
 My Korean business intelligence reporting service is one example.
 Contact me with your specific needs and I’ll be glad to discuss my capabilities, or even refer you to someone else who does provide the support you need.
 I host several other websites with more Korea- and Korean-related information.